Why Oliver Wyman: Careers, Culture, and Core Values

 The final step is practice.
 First, write your Why Oliver Wyman answer in the structure above.
 Then build follow-up stories for leadership, conflict, failure, impact, and teamwork.
 Your answer should connect naturally to the rest of your fit interview, not sit alone as a memorized paragraph.

 Third, drill the weak skill exposed by the case.
 If your opening framework was too generic, use the Case interview structure drill.
-If the issue was math, exhibits, brainstorming, or synthesis, use the Free drill picker to choose the right targeted practice.
+If the issue was math, exhibits, brainstorming, or synthesis, use the targeted drills to choose the right targeted practice.
 For a broader sequence, pair this article with the case interview prep guide so your fit answer, cases, and application materials move together.

 Road to Offer keeps the work connected: research becomes a fit story, the fit story gets tested in a case, and the case result tells you what to drill next.
 That is the difference between reading about Oliver Wyman and becoming ready to interview there.